CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/PrinterSettings/_index.md

 Here you will see a list of settings for layer heights:

-0.1 mm will be the most precise setting, good for visual detail or mechanical functionality
+0.1 mm will be the most precise setting, good for visual detail or mechanical functionality.

 0.15 mm has both SPEED and STRUCTURAL options, choose SPEED for a faster print, or STRUCTURAL for a sturdier print.

-0.2 mm has the same options, but both will be faster but lower quality than their 0.15 mm counterparts
+0.2 mm has the same options, but both will be faster but lower quality than their 0.15 mm counterparts.

 ### Filament